pinskylab/ClimateAndMSP/README.md

 	- beanplot 1.2
 	- RColorBrewer 1.1-2
 	- lme4 1.1-21
-- [R version 3.5.3 (2019-07-05)](https://www.r-project.org/).
-This version needed to run this version of gurobi, part of the conservation planning algorithm.
+- [R version 3.5.3](https://www.r-project.org/).
+This version of R was needed to run gurobi, part of the conservation planning algorithm.
+We used these packages:
 	- prioritizr 4.1.4
 	- gurobi 8.1-1
 - [InVEST-3.7.0](http://releases.naturalcapitalproject.org/?prefix=invest/3.7.0/) and [InVEST-3.7.0.post212+hd9612c04a8dc](https://storage.googleapis.com/natcap-dev-build-artifacts/invest/jdouglass/3.7.0.post212%2Bhd9612c04a8dc/InVEST-3.7.0.post212%2Bhd9612c04a8dc-mac.zip).
 Used for generating wind and wave energy estimates.
+The latter development version does not appear to be available anymore, but presumably, the bugs have been fixed in the newer releases.
 - [Gurobi 8.1.1](http://gurobi.com/) with an academic license.
 Used for solving conservation planning problems.

 ## Directory structure